 Well, Denver was a disaster.
 I’ll go into greater detail in later posts, but for the purposes of this one we should keep it brief.
 Two cat leashes weren’t going to cut it.
 But, he was impossible to walk on his flat collar with a normal dog leash, too.

 What were we supposed to do?
 Denver was a strong husky and was capable of dragging me into the street.
-He also would not sleep unless he was in our bed with us (check out this article for help getting your dog to sleep).
+He also would not sleep unless he was in our bed with us.

 What is the history of prong collars?